 One of the best dessert places in Toronto is Dipped Doughnuts in Kensington Market.
 The boston cream is especially worth it.

 Dipped Donuts knows what it’s doing with doughnuts.
 Every single doughnut here is made with premium ingredients and a lot of thought is put into the flavour combinations.
 The dough is soft and perfect.
-It’s basically my dream doughnut, and if you aren’t dreaming of doughnuts, are you really living?
-My favourites here are all of them but I love that they have mini filled doughnuts as well as vegan options.
+It’s my dream doughnut, and if you aren’t dreaming of doughnuts, are you really living?
+My favourites here are all of them but I love that they have mini-filled doughnuts as well as vegan options.
 Don’t miss the mini Boston Cream, it’s phenomenal, as is the Hazelnut Crunch which is filled with a hazelnut pudding.
 So good.
 If they have it, the Apple Fritter is the best I’ve ever had.
 The cinnamon glaze was amazing.

 Location: 161 Baldwin St. in Kensington Market